K2

+K2's eastern face remains un-climbed, partly because of the hazards associated with the instability of its ice and snow formations.

 Name

-The name K2 is derived from notation used by the Great Trigonometrical Survey of British India.
-Thomas Montgomerie made the first survey of the Karakoram from Mount Haramukh, some 130 mi to the south, and sketched the two most prominent peaks, labelling them K1 and K2, where the K stands for Karakoram.
+The name K2 is derived from the notation used by the Great Trigonometrical Survey of British India.
+Thomas Montgomerie made the first survey of the Karakoram from Mount Haramukh, some 130 mi to the south, and sketched the two most prominent peaks, labeling them K1 and K2, where the K stands for Karakoram.

 The policy of the Great Trigonometrical Survey was to use local names for mountains wherever possible and K1 was found to be known locally as Masherbrum.
-K2, however, appeared not to have acquired a local name, possibly due to its remoteness.
+K2, however, appeared not to have acquired a local name—possibly due to its remoteness.
 The mountain is not visible from Askole, one of the highest settlements on the way to the mountain, nor from the nearest habitation to the north.
 K2 is only fleetingly glimpsed from the end of the Baltoro Glacier, beyond which few local people would have ventured.
 The name Chogori, derived from two Balti words, chhogo ཆོ་གྷའོ་ ("big") and ri རི ("mountain") (چھوغوری) has been suggested as a local name, but evidence for its widespread use is scant.
 It may have been a compound name invented by Western explorers or simply a bemused reply to the question "What's that called?"
 It does, however, form the basis for the name Qogir (乔戈里峰 (喬戈里峰, Qiáogēlǐ Fēng)) by which Chinese authorities officially refer to the peak.
-Other local names have been suggested including Lamba Pahar ("Tall Mountain" in Urdu) and Dapsang, but are not widely used.
+Other local names have been suggested including Lamba Pahar ("Tall Mountain" in Urdu) and Dapsang, but these are not widely used.

-With the mountain lacking a local name, the name Mount Godwin-Austen was suggested, in honour of Henry Godwin-Austen, an early explorer of the area.
+With the mountain lacking a local name, the name Mount Godwin-Austen was suggested in honour of Henry Godwin-Austen, an early explorer of the area.
 While the name was rejected by the Royal Geographical Society, it was used on several maps and continues to be used occasionally.